-A Woman's Response to “Straight Black Men Are the White People of Black People”
+A Woman's Response To 'Straight Black Men Are The White People Of Black People'

 “I was Black.
 I was female.
 And I was out – out – by any construct wherever the power lay.” ― Audre Lorde

-Two days ago Damon Young from Very Smart Brothas, published a piece entitled “Straight Black Men Are the White People of Black People.”
-As soon as I read the title, my brain was like yes, let’s talk about it.
-After reading the piece, I thought Damon did an excellent job tackling a difficult and complicated issue, and I was happy that he used some of his male privilege to help tell our stories.
+Two days ago Damon Young from Very Smart Brothas published a piece entitled “Straight Black Men Are the White People of Black People.”
+As soon as I read the title, my brain was like.
+"Yes, let’s talk about it."
+After reading the piece, I thought Damon did an excellent job tackling a difficult and complicated issue, and I was happy that he used his male privilege to help tell our stories.

-Black women have not been allowed to be both Black and Female.
-Historically, we have chosen our race over our gender, and we have not had the space to express the challenges we face as women.
-We have not been feminist out of fear of being seen as anti-Black.
+Black women have not been allowed to be both Black and female.
+Historically, we have had to choose our race over our gender, and we have not had the space to express the challenges we face as women.
 We have not talked about our pain in order to protect our Black men's dignity.
-We were so worried about the repercussions of discussing our issues with toxic masculinity that we ignored them.
-So when I saw this piece, I thought maybe, just maybe that space was being created for Black Women to be both Black and Female.
+We have not been able to be truly feminist, for fear that it disregards, or contradicts, our shared Blackness.
+We are so worried about the repercussions of discussing our issues with toxic masculinity that we ignore them.
+So when I saw this piece, I thought maybe, just maybe, that space was being created for Black women to be both Black and female.
 But my God, after reading the comments, I realized how far we still have to go.
 So, let me try to break some things down.
-Ya’ll know I like lists, so here we go:
+Y'all know I like lists, so here we go:

 “Yes, I agree that Black men have privilege but the white analogy is divisive, separatist, and hurtful.”